GSA-TTS/tts.gsa.gov/SECURITY.md

 financial and personal information, from unwarranted disclosure.

-Software developed by the U.S. General Services Administration (GSA) is subject to the [GSA Vulnerability Disclosure Policy <gsa.gov/vulnerability-disclosure-policy>](gsa.gov/vulnerability-disclosure-policy).
+Software developed by the U.S. General Services Administration (GSA) is subject to the [GSA Vulnerability Disclosure Policy](https://www.gsa.gov/vulnerability-disclosure-policy).

 Please consult our policy for:
 * How to submit a report if you believe you have discovered a vulnerability.